databricks/terraform-provider-databricks/docs/resources/user.md

 * `display_name` - (Optional) This is an alias for the username can be the full name of the user.
 * `allow_cluster_create` -  (Optional) Allow the user to have [cluster](cluster.md) create priviliges.
 Defaults to false.
 * `allow_instance_pool_create` -  (Optional) Allow the user to have [instance pool](instance_pool.md) create priviliges.
 Defaults to false.
+* `active` - (Optional) Either user is active or not.
+True by default, but can be set to false in case of user deactivation with preserving user assets.

 ## Attribute Reference